 Important notes and limitations

-Performing reading and writing on the same source table is supported in GlueSync for MS SQL Server as soon as you don’t have auto-increment fields in your SQL table.
-Please refer to the specific chapter below for more information.
+Performing reading and writing on the same source table is supported in GlueSync for MS SQL Server but in case you have auto-increment fields in your SQL table please refer to the specific chapter below for more information and advise.

 Identity fields, also known as auto-increment primary keys, are supported by GlueSync while performing reads from the source table replicating the value to the NoSQL target database.